On the Maximum Number of Non-Confusable Strings Evolving Under Short Tandem Duplications: Confusability of strings in the -tandem-duplication channel

-As indicated above, we shall refer to the duplications in \eqref{eq:I} and \eqref{eq:II} as ``type I'' and ``type II'' duplications, respectively (this is not a formal definition, we only introduce the terminology for ease of future reference).
-For $ \myx' $, $ \myx'' $ as in \eqref{eq:dupltypes}, we cannot apply the same reasoning as before to conclude that they are confusable, and indeed they are not in general.
+In this case we cannot apply the same reasoning as before to conclude that $ \myx' $ and $ \myx'' $ are confusable, and indeed they are not in general.
 For example, if both $ \bs{u} $ and $ \bs{v} $ are empty strings, then $ \myx' $ and $ \myx'' $ in \eqref{eq:dupltypes} are non-confusable because the symbol $ a $ cannot appear after the symbol $ c $ in the descendants of $ \myx'' $, whereas $ a $ appears after $ c $ in \emph{all} descendants of $ \myx' $ (a similar example was given in \cite{jain2}).
-This situation arises because the segment $ a\,b\,c $ that appears in the original string $ \myx $ no longer appears in $ \myx'' $ since it has been ``broken up'' by the insertion of a copy of $ b $.
+This situation arises because the segment $ a\,b\,c $ that appears in the original string $ \myx $ no longer appears in $ \myx'' $ as it has been ``broken up'' by the insertion of a copy of $ b $.
+In conclusion, one can mimic in $ \myx'' $ (resp.\ $ \myx'$) the duplication that has produced $ \myx' $ (resp.\ $ \myx'' $) from $ \myx $, and thus conclude that $ \myx' $ and $ \myx'' $ are confusable, in all cases with the exception of \eqref{eq:dupltypes}.
+Therefore, a zero-error code in $ D^1(\myx) $ can contain at most $ 2 $ codewords. \end{proof}